 Post-employment benefit plans that are not defined contribution plans are defined benefit plans.
-The Company's net obligation to the defined benefit pension plans is calculated separately for each plan by discounting the present value of future benefits earned by employees for services rendered in current or prior periods, less the fair value of plan assets.
-The discount rate is the yield at the reporting date on high quality corporate bonds or government bonds that have maturity dates approximating the terms of the Company's net obligation and are denominated in the same currency in which the benefits are expected to be paid.
+The Group's net obligation to the defined benefit pension plans is calculated separately for each plan by discounting the present value of future benefits earned by employees for services rendered in current or prior periods, less the fair value of any plan assets.

-The defined benefit obligation is actuarially determined annually by a qualified actuary using the projected unit credit method.
-When the calculation results are probable to be favorable to the Company, the asset recognized is limited to the present value of any economic benefits available in the form of refunds from the plan or reductions in future contributions to the plan.
+The net obligation is actuarially determined annually by a qualified actuary using the projected unit credit method.
+When the calculation results are probable to be favorable to the Group, the assets are recognized to the extent of the present value of any economic benefits available in the form of refunds of contributions from the plan or reductions in future contributions to the plan.
 The present value of economic benefits is calculated taking into account any minimum contribution requirements.
-An economic benefit is available to the Company if it is realizable during the term of the plan or when the plan liabilities are settled.

-When the benefits of a plan are improved, the portion of the increased benefit related to past service by employees is immediately recognized as an expense in profit or loss.
 Remeasurements of the net defined benefit liability (asset) comprise (1) actuarial gains and losses, (2) the return on plan assets, excluding amounts included in net interest on the net defined benefit liability (asset), and (3) any change in the asset ceiling effect, excluding amounts included in net interest on the net defined benefit liability (asset).
 Remeasurements of the net defined benefit liability (asset) are recognized in other comprehensive income.
-The Company recognizes remeasurements of defined benefit plans in retained earnings.
-The Company determines net interest expense (income) of the net defined benefit liability (asset) using the net defined benefit liability (asset) and discount rate determined at the beginning of the annual reporting period.
+The Group recognizes remeasurements of defined benefit plans in retained earnings.
+The Group determines net interest expense (income) of the net defined benefit liability (asset) using the net defined benefit liability (asset) and discount rate determined at the beginning of the annual reporting period.
 Net interest expense and other expenses of the defined benefit plan are recognized in profit or loss.
-Changes in benefits related to prior service costs or curtailed benefits or losses resulting from plan revisions or curtailments are recognized immediately in profit or loss.
-The Company recognizes a gain or loss on settlement of a defined benefit plan when the settlement occurs.
+When a plan amendment or curtailment occurs, the gain or loss on the curtailment or settlement of a defined benefit plan is recognized.
+The gain or loss on a curtailment or settlement of a defined benefit plan is recognized.
+The gain or loss on a curtailment or settlement includes any change in the fair value of plan assets and any change in the present value of the defined benefit obligation.